ALSETLab/2019_IMC_PowerTransmission_and_Distribution/README.md

 ![PackageOrder](./Figures/PackageOrdering.png 'Paper package ordering.')

-- The models corresponding to the tests made in the paper are within `PaperRepository.Systems`.

 ## Models used in the paper

-As it was described, the models used in the paper are in the folder `Systems`, within `PaperRepository` package.
+The models corresponding to the tests made in the paper are within `PaperRepository.Systems`.
 There are seven models in `Systems`, but only six are used in the paper.
 Below, there is a summary of the correspondence between the simulations performed in the paper and their names in the folder `Systems`:

 - Simulation I: `IEEE14_SinglePh_B02`.
 - Simulation II: `IEEE14_ThreePh_Bal_B02`.